 Dr. Chuck (I'm leaving out his whole name on purpose) is leading Muslims to Christ—fulfilling the Great Commission—in Muslim countries with the blessing of Muslim governments!

 Obviously, that's the power of God, but because he's got a strategy, we were filled with hope that we might be able to do the same.
 (He gives that strategy away in his book, Preach and Heal, A Biblical Model for Missions.

 We were—no, are—pumped!
 This conference walks!
-(Borrowed that pun from Chuck.)
+(I borrowed that pun from Chuck.)